 New York’s Adirondacks is the perfect place for an active boomer weekend getaway, but because it’s such a huge area (the state park alone takes up one-third of the entire state of New York), don’t expect to see it all.

-It’s close enough to civilization that you can easily dine well in Saratoga Springs but you can get to the park to hike or canoe quickly.
-The lake also boasts Fort William Henry, Revolutionary War site and star of Last of the Mohicans if you want to explore and learn.
-Stay at a chain like the Hampton or splurge on The Sagamore, a 100-year-old grand dame resort situated on a tiny island just off the shore.
+The Adirondacks are close enough to civilization that you can easily dine well in Saratoga Springs but you can get to the park to hike or canoe quickly.
+Lake George also boasts Fort William Henry, Revolutionary War site and star of Last of the Mohicans if you want to explore and learn.

 Visit Lake Placid